-NextCloud, a perfect alternative to Owncloud cloud storage software.
-It has both opensource community edition plus enterprise edition, needless to say, paid.
-The NextCloud also provides a server-client architecture exactly like OwnCloud and why not, it is a fork of it but with wide extensions support.
+NextCloud is a perfect alternative to Owncloud cloud storage software.
+It has both an open-source community edition plus the enterprise edition, needless to say, is paid.
+NextCloud also provides a server-client architecture exactly like OwnCloud and why not, it is a fork of it but with wide extension support.
 Users can install the NextCloud community server edition on their PC or server to create their own personal in-house local cloud storage.

 The interface is quite easy to use and friendly.
 Here in this tutorial, we will see how to install NextCloud on Windows 10 without using XAMMP, WAMP, IIS server, or a Virtualization software like VirtualBox/Vmware player.
 We will use the Windows 10 WSL (windows subsystem Linux) feature.
 It allows us to run Linux environment apps natively on Windows 10 with a high degree of performance just like any native Linux server.
 That’s why NextCloud also runs on it very smoothly without any glitches.